seanwest1/seanwest1.github.io/_posts/2025-11-17-What-I-know-about-BASH.md

 ---
 layout: post
-title: BASH Basics:
+title: BASH Basics
-subtitle: Skip the Manual and Unlock Linux.
+subtitle: Skip the Manual and Unlock Linux
 tags: [linux, cli, BASH]
 author: Sean
 ---

 My recent battles with Linux made it clear going through BASH again would be helpful to me.
 But I couldn't imagine it being enlightening for someone else to read.